 Sew the sleeve in.
 You’ll be able to sew the entire kimono in two lines.
 Sew the rectangle into the cut sleeve space and then sew the sleeve shut and the shoulders closed with one line

-I used my serger to attach the pattern pieces since I love how fast it finishes the edges, but a regular sewing machine will work great too.
+I used my serger to attach the pattern pieces since I love how fast it finishes the raw edges, but a regular sewing machine with a zigzag stitch will work great too.

 Flip the kimono right side out.
-Add fringe or wear alone.
+Add fringe with a straight stitch on the bottom edge and wide sleeves, or wear alone.
 Tada!

 Loved The Post?
 Please Share It!